 7. Utilise Internal Link Building in Your Content

 Internal links connect your content to another article or page within your site.
-Using internal links provide a trail for your users to follow and explore your page, increasing dwell time and improving traffic on your site.
+Using internal links provides a trail for your users to follow and explore your page, increasing dwell time and improving traffic on your site.

 8. Provide External and Outbound Links